Netcracker/qubership-zookeeper/docs/public/development-guide.md

 # API Usage

-For POST operations you must specify user/pass from `BACKUP_DAEMON_API_CREDENTIALS_USERNAME` and `BACKUP_DAEMON_API_CREDENTIALS_PASSWORD` env parameters so that you can use REST api to run backup tasks:
+For POST operations you must specify user/pass from `BACKUP_DAEMON_API_CREDENTIALS_USERNAME` and `BACKUP_DAEMON_API_CREDENTIALS_PASSWORD` env parameters so that you can use REST API to run backup tasks:

 ## Backup